Sarath-194/vedix-clone/README.md

 <p>Clone the Website <a href='https://vedix.com/'>https://vedix.com</a></p>
 <p>Vedix is a beauty seller in Online for various Skin and Hair issues.
 Vedix have Quizs to Analyse the Issue regard to Skin/Hair and offers Products for Better Results.</p>
-<p> We are Team of 5 Developers to clone The vedix.
+<p> We are Team of 4 Developers to clone The vedix.
 Vedix-clone is Developed mostly with front-end technology for front-end we have used HTML, CSS, and Advanced JS for functionality.
 Focused more on Enriching same features from the Actual website.</p>

+<p> Deploy Link: <a href='https://sarath-194.github.io/vedix-clone/home-page/vedix_body.html'>https://sarath-194.github.io/vedix-clone/home-page/vedix_body.html/</a> </p>

 <h2> Tech-Stack</h2>
 <p> We have Front-end technologies like</p>